 Patel’s mission was to make healthcare efficient, affordable and accessible.

 He grew WellCare Health Plans, Inc. from a small, struggling HMO (Health Maintenance Organization) to America’s fifth-largest.

 A cardiologist born in Africa of Indian parents is the man responsible for almost single-handedly transforming the face of healthcare in Florida.
-Even after building up WellCare Health Plans, Inc. from a fledgling HMO to America’s fifth largest, Kiran C. Patel continues to serve the medical community by seeking to revolutionize patient care.
+Even after building up WellCare Health Plans, Inc. from a fledgling HMO to America’s fifth largest, Kiran C. Patel continues to serve the medical community.

 Patel was born in Zambia in 1950.
 Educated under the British system, he attended medical school in India before becoming a Fellow at Columbia University, New York.

 In 1980, Patel moved to Florida where he grew a reputation as a distinguished cardiologist.
 But, being dissatisfied with simply excelling at his job, his mission became one of making healthcare efficient, affordable and accessible.